tldr-pages/tldr/pages/linux/flameshot.md

 > Supports basic image editing, such as text, shapes, colors, and imgur.
 > More information: <https://flameshot.org>.

-- Launch flameshot launcher window:
+- Launch flameshot with a simpler interactive mode:

 `flameshot launcher`